-It is somewhat difficult to come up with some unique hype for adding moisture to the air because there are tons of products on the market that can do this at all different price ranges.
-What the promoters have done here is focus on two interests that a consumer of a product of this may have, which is one how it lends to the decor of the room where it is going to be used in, and secondly the fact that it can be placed anywhere because it doesn’t have to be plugged in.
+It is somewhat difficult to come up with some unique hype for adding moisture to the air, because there are tons of products on the market that can do this at all different price ranges.
+What the promoters have done here is focus on two interests that a consumer of a product of this may have.
+One is how it lends to the decor of the room where it is going to be used in, and secondly the fact that it can be placed anywhere because it doesn’t have to be plugged in.

 The price that is set for this at the moment is about $30. which includes shipping and handling and if you pay another $9.95 to cover the shipping of a 2nd one then you will get it free.

 It isn’t going to take much effort to use the Aqua Stone except to remember to keep adding water to the base so it can do its job.
-This simple item isn’t going to require much cleaning which is something that cannot be said for a lot of other humidifiers out there.
+This simple item isn’t going to require a lot of cleaning, which is something that cannot be said for a lot of other humidifiers out there.
 A lot of times those units get calcium build up and require regular cleaning.

 What did people do before all these electrical air moisturizers came out on the market?
 Or what is a cheap way now of doing this?
-Well many people will just set a pot or can of water over their heat vents and let the moisture evaporate into the air.
-Now it doesn’t look very attractive, and their is chance of the water getting spilled, but it does do the job.
+Many people will just set a pot or can of water over their heat vents and let the moisture evaporate into the air.
+It may not look very attractive, and there is a chance of the water getting spilled, but it does do the job.
 So is it worth $30. to buy a rock that is going to do the same thing?
 It is worth looking around to see if there is anything similar to this and what kind of attraction has it gained.
-Interestingly we can across an almost identical looking product advertised on Amazon as a Set of 2 Non Electric Humidifier for the price of about $25. but didn’t indicate the shipping price.
+Interestingly we came across an almost identical looking product advertised on Amazon as a Set of 2 Non Electric Humidifier for the price of about $25. but it didn’t indicate the shipping price.
 It only has had one review so far, and it was fairly favorable.
-At the same time we can across some USB mini humidifiers.
+At the same time we came across some USB mini humidifiers.
 Then we took a look back at what we have seen in the past when it comes to air quality products.
-One we did a review on that was just the opposite to this product, was one that took excessive moisture out of the air, which was DampRid, but we really want to keep our focus this time on putting humidity back into the air.
+We did a review on one that was just the opposite to this product.
+This was DampRid, whose main job was to take excessive moisture out of the air, which is the exact opposite of the duties of the Aqua Stone.